-Isn’t it funny, then, that we worry about something as trivial as the imperfections of our bodies – these amazing meat-vehicles that allow us to see, hear, taste, and touch, and to move and sing and communicate with the world around us?
+Isn’t it funny, then, that we worry about something as trivial as the perceived imperfections of our bodies; these amazing meat-vehicles that allow us to see, hear, taste, and touch, and to move and sing and communicate with the world around us, while we’re standing on a spinning blue ball travelling 30 kilometres per second around the sun?

 Forgetting all that magnificence, we obsess over the giggly-ness of our tummies, the chunkiness of our thighs, or the softness of our under-arms.